ibrathesheriff/sheriffs-jailhouse/content/episodes/breaking-prod-it-doesnt-get-sillier-than-this.md

 And I *felt quite silly*.

 ## Breaking things happens
-[RINAIBRA](/projects/rinaibra) was my very first startup experience as the tech lead.
+[RINAIBRA](/projects/rinaibra) was my very first startup experience at the helm of product development.
 Early on, I was solely responsible for all the platform development.
 I was still a University student so I made so many rookie mistakes but I would do it all again.
 Though having a system crashing can be stressful, I always laughed about it after deploying the fix.